-We are striving to improve people's health and well-being by researching the health functions of such products as a peptide developed using proprietary technology and a highly stabilized DHA/EPA (PRORARE®).
-We believe that preventive health from an early age is critical to maintaining long-term health.
-We are using Fuji Oil Group technology and materials to engage in R&D that will contribute to extending healthy lifespans through food and the realization of a society that provides happy and fulfilling lives for all.
+health from an early age is critical to maintaining long-term health.
+We are using Fuji Oil Group technology and materials to appage in PSD that will contribute to materials to engage in R&D that will contribute to extending healthy lifespans through food and the realization of a society that provides happy and fulfilling lives for all.